konradhalas/residuum/README.md

 solutions, I chose the easier one.
 Of course such approach has also drawbacks - Residuum it's definitely not a speed daemon.

-However, project is done and I learned a lot during this time.
-Robots contest was also a very good lesson for such beginner like I am.
+However, the project is done and I learned a lot during this time.
+The robots contest was also a very good lesson for such beginner like I am.
 I have many ideas which I want to implement so this is definitely not my last line follower.

 Let's go briefly through all construction details.

 ## Electronics

 *Arduino Leonardo* is a Residuum brain.
-I used this board because a years ago I attended to soldering workshops and during this event we assembled Arduino Leonardo.
+I used this board because years ago I attended to soldering workshops and during this event we assembled Arduino Leonardo.
 So it's not an original board, but my own production.
 It has *ATmega32U4* microcontroller with 32kB flash memory, 2.5kB RAM, 1kB EEPROM, built in USB 2.0 controller and a few standard LEDs and buttons.
-Nothing fancy, but what was more important in this project - it's easy to use.
+Nothing fancy, but what was more important in this project - it's a kind of "plug-n-play" device.

 ![electronics](/other/photos/photo_electronics.jpg?raw=true)